felleslosninger/docs/_docs/Maskinporten/maskinporten_func_pid_restricted_tokens.md

 ## token request

-The client includes the `pic`-claim in the JWT grant in order trigger pid-restriction.
+The client includes the `pid`-claim in the JWT grant in order trigger pid-restriction.

 ## token response